 Our guest speaker for the September meeting was Sue Worland, Donor Relations Officer for the St Vincent’s Hospital Foundation.
 Sue told us of the origins of St Vincent’s Hospital in 1893, when the Sisters of Charity, an Irish order, came to Melbourne from Sydney.
 A leading light was Sister Mary Aikenhead.
 The Sisters were pioneering and determined in their commitment to offer first-class healthcare to the community, especially the poor and vulnerable.
 Today, the Melbourne Hospital is part of a National group – St Vincent’s Health Australia.
 In addition to patient care, the group has a major role in research and education.
 Sue told us of amazing research projects such as the Biofabrication Centre – which brings together scientists, engineers and medical researchers to drive biomedical discoveries.
 3D printing will be used to help develop replacement body parts.
 To continue this work a new facility, the ‘Aikenhead Centre for Medical Discovery’, is planned.
 For further information about St Vincent’s Hospital please click here.
 Sue’s role is to help supporters of St Vincent’s Hospital make a long term difference by growing the number of confirmed gifts.
 These gifts will ultimately provide a reliable income stream, for St Vincent’s Foundation.
 For information about giving to St Vincent’s, please click here.

 At the October meeting, our guest speaker was Mark Rusic, an artist, photographer and writer.
 He has worked in engineering, real estate and is currently a pastor (in the Melbourne CBD).
 He has successfully self-published the books Iconic Melbourne and Iconic Animals of Australia.
 They are collections of his own paintings, photography, prose and poetry.
-For sample pages, click on the images below.
-Mark is a passionate communicator with stories to motivate others to discover and develop their talents.

 For comments or suggestions about speakers for regular meetings, contact Leonie here.